ejh243/BrainFANS/docs/development-pipeline.md

 ## Step Five: Creating a pull request

-Once you have finished your solution to the issue, it is time to create a pull request in order to merge your contributions into the main branch of the repository.
+Once you have finished resolving the issue, it is time to create a pull request in order to merge your contributions into the main branch of the repository.

 *If this feels scary, don't worry.
 Because you made a separate branch in [step three](#step-three-create-a-new-branch) you are not in danger of messing up the repository.*